aashish-Raj-9/photography-website/README.md

 - **Responsive Design**: The website adapts beautifully to any screen size for the best viewing experience.
 - **Minimalistic & Elegant Layout**: Focuses on visual storytelling with a sleek design.
 - **Animation Effects**: Subtle animations enhance user engagement while keeping the focus on the photography.
-- **HTML & CSS**: The entire website is built using HTML and CSS for smooth performance.
+- **HTML, CSS & JAVASCRIPT**: The website is built using HTML for structure, CSS for styling, and JavaScript for dynamic interactions.
-- **Social Media Links**: All social media links are functional and direct visitors to my profiles to stay connected.
+- **Social Med ia Links**: All social media links are functional and direct visitors to my profiles to stay connected.

 ---